BurnOutTrader/ff_rithmic_api/README.md

     // we can send the message to the specified plant. let send_message = rithmic_api.send_message(&SysInfraType::TickerPlant, &heart_beat).await?;

-    // we can get the reader or writer for the plant if we want to create our own functions for messaging, rather than using the provided type functions.
+    // we can get the reader or writer for the plant if we want to create our own functions for messaging, rather than using the associated type functions.
     // with the reader it will be better to just use an mspc channel to subscribe to the message stream. (when I code it) let reader: Option<Arc<Mutex<SplitStream<WebSocketStream<MaybeTlsStream<TcpStream>>>>>> = rithmic_api.get_reader(&SysInfraType::TickerPlant).await;
     if let Some(reader) = reader {